Things to Do in Charleston on Thanksgiving

 The Charleston City Market is one of the most popular destinations in Charleston and for good reason.
-Over 300 vendors sell at this market that’s open year-round.
+Over 300 vendors sell at this market that is open year-round.
 Come here to find the perfect Charleston souvenir and get a taste of the city’s culture.

 Looking for another picture-perfect site?
 Check out the famous Pineapple Fountain in Charleston Waterfront Park.
 Constructed in 1990, this Charleston hallmark offers the perfect photo spot and place to take a breather between stops.

-Want more things to do in Charleston with a taste of southern history?
+Want more things to do in Charleston with a taste of Southern history?
 Look no further than Magnolia Plantation.
-This home and gardens is Charleston’s most visited plantation and the oldest public garden in the United States.
+This home and garden is Charleston’s most visited plantation and the oldest public garden in the United States.
 Visit their special winter attraction Lights of Magnolia.
 November through March, nine acres are filled with unique walk-through lantern displays.

 It’s not a trip to Charleston without churches.
 See “The Holy City’s” namesakes including St. Michael’s Church and Circular Congregation Church.
 St. Michael’s Church was built in the 1750s, making it the oldest surviving religious building in the city.
 Circular Congregation Church had its first congregation in 1681.
 It’s also a great example of Greek Revival Romanesque architecture.